Table of Contents

 2. Butterhead Lettuce

-Butterhead lettuce is one of the more delicate lettuce kinds, with a creamy to light green interior and a loose, soft, and ruffled green shell.
+Butterhead is one of the more delicate kinds, with a creamy to light green interior and a loose, soft, and ruffled green shell.
 These lettuce varieties can be harvested by removing the entire head or only the outer leaves, and they're easier to grow than Crispheads because they're more tolerant of harsh environments.

 3. Crisphead Lettuce